 Loading Dataset for Training

 Datasets in the nodes are saved on the disk.
 Therefore, before the training, each node should load these datasets from the file system.
 Since the type of datasets (image, tabular, etc.) and the way of loading might vary from one to another, the user (researcher) should define a method called training_data.
-The method training_data is mandatory for each training plan (TrochTrainingPlan and SkLearnSGDModel).
+The method training_data is mandatory for each training plan (TorchTrainingPlan and SKLearnTrainingPlan).
 If it is not defined nodes will return an error at the very beginning of the first round.

 Defining The Method Training Data